 I also caution viewers that a lot of the battles are stylized as well.
 After you’ve watched 10 or more bloody battles – and I mean arm severing, head chopping, stabbing scenes that drag on as if you were living 250,000 years ago and were on a hill watching it all, you can fast forward.
 Some of it, stick with it.
 There are lessons embedded in the battles.

-The most spell binding story arc is about Sri Ganesha’s brother, Kartikeya who has to battle a demon (asura) in a game of Snakes and Ladders – what I played as a kid as Shoots and Ladders.
+The most spell binding story arc is about Sri Ganesha’s brother, Kartikeya who has to battle a demon (asura) in a game of Snakes and Ladders – what I played as a kid as Chutes and Ladders.
 The CGI is amazing.
 Kartikeya climbs each ladder and steps into a realm where he must face his own emotions.
 The realms are set up like a virtual reality game within a game but each opponent, once he steps off the ladder, is often unaware he is IN a game.